Genusbiz/docs/developers/installation-and-configuration/install-genus-special-folders.md

 | ProgramFiles          | C:\Program Files                                          | The program files directory. |
 | StartMenu             | C:\Users\bal\AppData\Roaming\Microsoft\Windows\Start Menu | The directory that contains the current user's Start menu items. |

 In addition to the special folder names listed above we also use the special name **[INSTALLDIR]** to represent the directory used to install GenusLauncher.exe.
-For an administrative installation, common for all users on a computer, this defaults to **[Program Files]**\Genus\Launcher.
+For an administrative installation, common for all users on a computer, this defaults to **[ProgramFiles]**\Genus\Launcher.
 For a per user installation this is always **[LocalApplicationData]**\GenusLauncher.